foundry-vtt-community/wiki.js/setup/linux-installation.md

 - Testing game systems or modules on a new in-development version of Foundry without touching your existing userdata and installation.

 ## Foundry Licensing and Multiple Instances

+>This section is for **advanced users** who are already familiar with how to host and run Foundry in linux with pm2.
+This section cannot be completed step-by-step without modifying each step to account for your particular install situation.
+It provides broad directions for getting multiple instances of Foundry running only.
+You must be able to understand the commands below and adjust accordingly. {.is-info}

 Please read and understand the terms of the [Foundry license](https://foundryvtt.com/article/license/) in regards to using it with [multiple instances](https://foundryvtt.com/article/faq/#license-usage).